JereKuusela/valheim-infinity_hammer/publish/README.md

 	- Adds a new command `hammer_blueprint` to place new instances of Build Share and Plan Build blueprints.
 	- Adds a new command `hammer_location` to place new instances of locations.
 	- Adds a new command `hammer_freeze` to prevent mouse position affecting the placement (allows moving around).
+	- Adds a new setting `build_share_folder` to configure the blueprint folder.
-	- Adds a new command `plan_build_folder` to configure the blueprint folder.
+	- Adds a new setting `plan_build_folder` to configure the blueprint folder.
 	- Adds a new setting `unfreeze_on_unequip` to automatically unfreeze the placement when unequipping the hammer (default `true`).
 	- Adds a new setting `unfreeze_on_select` to automatically unfreeze the placement when selecting a new piece (default `false`).
 	- Adds a new setting `reset_offset_on_unfreeze` to automatically reset the placement offset when a freeze is removed (default `true`).
 	- Adds a new setting `infinite_health` to set a very high Overwrite health (default `false`).
-	- Adds more truthy/falsy values for the `hammer_config` command.
+	- Adds more supported truthy/falsy values for the `hammer_config` command.
 	- Improves how the placement rule are checked with the placement offset.
 	- Removes the `hammer_setup_binds` as obsolete (probably just caused conflicts for most people).
 	- Fixes item drop data not being copied.